califa/Manifesto/readme.md

 ## 3. Your Designs Are Not For You
 Keep in mind who your project is for.
 Swallow your pride, passions and ambitions if they contradict with the needs of your users.
+Don't forget that everyone is a product of their environment.
+This creates biases and assumptions.
+Do your best to identify these assumptions.
+This will be good both for you, and for your designs.

 ## 4. Always Delight
 Design has the potential to create wonderful, human experiences.